 - Remove from heat.

-- Mix a small spoonful of the prepared liquefied gelatin with the powders to dissolve/mix with minimal lumps and clumps.
+- Mix a small spoonful of the prepared gelatin with the powders to dissolve/mix with minimal lumps and clumps.
 Once mixed, add in the rest of your gelatin and stir to thoroughly combine.

 - Cooling to help suspend the solids (optional) prior to pouring to set can help if you’ve used a generous amount of powder or herbs in the treats.
 See below.